pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-GenericConsole.md

 On those targets that support either bitmapped graphics or redefining the character set, a custom font can be specified in one of two ways.

-At compile time the option `-pragma-redirect:CRT_FONT=...` can be used, the available fonts are shown below:
+At compile time the option `-pragma-redirect:CRT_FONT=_...` can be used, the available fonts are shown below.
+Note that on the command line the font name is prefixed with `_`:

 ![](images/platform/fonts/font1.png)
 ![](images/platform/fonts/font2.png)
 ![](images/platform/fonts/font3.png)

+The "default" font is only available on the ZX Spectrum/Timex - it simply references the font in ROM.

-Alternatively, this can be done at compile time using `console_ioctl(IOCTL_GENCON_SET_FONT32, &addr)` where addr is a font reference from `<font/font.h>
+Alternatively, this can be done at compile time using `console_ioctl(IOCTL_GENCON_SET_FONT32, &addr)` where addr is a font reference from `<font/font.h>`

 ## Defining UDGs